since1968/stat-blocks/homebrewery/mutant.markdown

 # Mutant
 You are a mutator and have certain powers.

+### Creating a Mutant
+Think about xyz as you create a mutant.

 #### Quick Build
 you can make a mutant quickly ny following these suggestions.
 First, Charisma should be your highest ability score.
 Make Constitution you next-highest ability score.
 Second, choose the Urchin background.